chanderlolayekar/mars-to-table/README.md

 ## 🏗️ Vertical System Integration Architecture

-Instead of a distributed horizontal layout, the Modular Habitat Food Food Module (MHFM) consolidates multiple trophic layers into a single vertical chassis, utilizing gravity-assisted nutrient cascades and localized micro-climates.
+Instead of a distributed horizontal layout, the Modular Habitat Food Food Module (MHFM) can be consolidated into multiple trophic layers into a single vertical chassis, utilizing gravity-assisted nutrient cascades and localized micro-climates.
 See Presentation Slide Deck linked above for more details.

 ---